marketredesign/mrd-auth0-laravel/README.md

 redirect to `/logout` (named `logout`).

 ### Authorizing API endpoints
-Add a `jwt` middleware to the API route.
+Add the `jwt` middleware to the API route.
 A scope can be added by using `jwt:scope`.

+### Authorizing dataset access
+Add the `dataset.access` middleware to the API route.
+Then, make sure the dataset ID is specified using either `dataset_id` or `datasetId`.
+It can be part of the route itself or part of the request data (query param, request body, etc.)

 ### User repository
 Use `Users` facade.
 Can be used to retrieve a single user, or multiple users, by ID.
 Also includes functionality to retrieve multiple users by email addresses.
 When testing a function that uses the UserRepository (or Facade), execute `Users::fake()` to use a mocked UserRepository which does not make any API calls to Auth0.
 The fake repository can be influenced using `Users::fake...()` methods.

+### Dataset repository
+Use `Datasets` facade.
+Can be used to retrieve authorized datasets for the current user making the API request.
+When testing a function that uses the DatasetRepository (or Datasets face), execute `Datasets::fake()` to use a mocked version of the DatasetRepository that does not make any API calls to the underlying user tool API.
+The fake repository can be influenced using the `Datasets::fake...()` methods.

 ## Running the tests